MaterializeInc/materialize/doc/user/content/cli.md

 You cannot disable experimental mode for a server.
 You can, however, extract your view and source definitions ([`SHOW CREATE VIEW`][scv], [`SHOW CREATE SOURCE`][scs], etc.), and then create a new server with those items.

-### Disable user indexes

-{{< version-added v0.9.2 />}}

-{{< warning >}}
-This feature is primarily meant for advanced administrators of Materialize.
-{{< /warning >}}

-If you cannot boot a Materialize server because it runs out of memory, you can use the `--disable-user-indexes` to prevent Materialize from creating any [indexes][api-indexes] on user-created objects.
-For example, if you add a view that contains a cross join that causes your server to immediately run out of memory on boot, you can use `--disable-user-indexes` to boot the server and then drop the offending view.

-{{% troubleshooting/disable-user-indexes %}}

 [api-indexes]: /overview/key-concepts/#indexes
 [gh-feature]: https://github.com/MaterializeInc/materialize/issues/new?labels=C-feature&template=feature.md